zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 the APIs used to read [Stream](xref:sdsStreams) data.
 Results are influenced by [Types](xref:sdsTypes),
 [Stream Views](xref:sdsViews), [Filter expressions](xref:sdsFilterExpressions), and [Table format](xref:sdsTableFormat).

-If you are working in a .NET environment, convenient SDS Client libraries are available.
+If you are working in a .NET environment, convenient SDS Client Libraries are available.
 The ``ISdsDataServiceinterface``, which is accessed using the ``SdsService.GetDataService()`` helper, defines the functions that are available.